Deep Switching State Space Model (DS$^3$M) for Nonlinear Time Series Forecasting with Regime Switching: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec:background} reviews the related works including RNN, the SSM, and the switching SSM.
+Section \ref{sec:background} reviews the related works.
 Section \ref{sec:formulation} details the proposed DS$^3$M and the scalable inference algorithm.
-Section \ref{sec:simulation} presents the numerical performance of the DS$^3$M with several simulated and real-world datasets.
+Section \ref{sec:simulation} presents the numerical performance of the DS$^3$M with several simulated and six real-world data sets in different disciplines.
 Section \ref{sec:conclusion} concludes.
+Data and codes can be found on the \href{https://github.com/Sherry-Xu/Deep-Switching-State-Space-Model}{Github website}.